rrcobb/blog/src/pages/posts/2018-10-22-yak-shave-gem-install-issue.md

 $ rvm list
 ```

+Just to get a sense of where I was, and to make sure rvm was up to date.

 None of these things made any difference to my error output.
 I was no closer!
 Maybe my version of ruby was somehow messed up?
 Try switching.

 ```
 $ rvm use 2.3.3
 ```

-No joy.
+No good.
 Maybe having the bad version of ruby on my machine is the problem?

 ```
 $ rvm remove 2.2.0